py-pdf/pypdf/docs/user/extract-text.md

 And finally there are issues that pypdf will deal with.
 If you find such a text extraction bug, please share the PDF with us so we can work on it!

+### Missing Semantic Layer

+The PDF file format is all about producing the desired visual result for printing.
+It was not created for parsing the content.
+PDF files don't contain a semantic layer.

+Specifically, there is no information what the header, footer, page numbers, tables, and paragraphs are.
+The visual appearence is there and people might find heuristics to make educated guesses, but there is no way of being certain.

+This is a shortcomming of the PDF file format, not of pypdf.

+It would be possible to apply machine learning on PDF documents to make good heuristics, but that will not be part of pypdf.
+However, pypdf could be used to feed such a machine learning system with the relevant information.

 ### Whitespaces